The World’s Weirdest and Most Exotic Fruits

 Once ripe, the fruit will drop by itself early in the morning before the sun rises.
 Durians are best eaten within a day; otherwise, they should be kept in the fridge in an airtight container.
 The flesh of the durian is divided into sections.
 Inside each section is an inedible seed.

 On a lighter note, this fruit could perhaps be considered for use in an arsenal!
-It is just like a sharp thorny cannonball, which could explode with the most obnoxious, stinking gas that would wipe out any foreign invader.
-And if the flesh were to be forced into the invaders' mouths, I think they might die instantaneously!
+It is just like a sharp thorny cannonball, which could explode with the most obnoxious, stinking gas that would wipe out anyone unaccustomed to the smell.
+And if the flesh were to be forced into their mouths, I think they might die instantaneously!
 The disgusting smell alone would be more effective than any tear gas.
-As a torture instrument, the spikes would make any prisoner talk instantly, and the smell and flesh would ensure that the truth was revealed in no time.
 Such is the truly awe-inspiring power of the durian.

 On a more personal level, if you are a local like me, the durian smells like heaven and tastes like heaven.
 If you are new to the durian, however, your first encounter might send you to hell, as it will smell and taste simply awful.
 But if you persist, you may find yourself coming to appreciate the truly sublime nature of this fantastic fruit.